jmarmorato/Intranet-Home-Page/README.md

 # Setup Instructions

-### Setup Instructions for Ubuntu (Tested on 20.04
+### Setup Instructions for Ubuntu (Tested on 20.04)

 After setting up a fresh Ubuntu instance, we need to install some packages.
+Note that the PHP version must be 7.4 or higher.

 `apt install apache2 php libapache2-mod-php php-mysql php-mbstring php-intl php-xml php-curl git composer`